mathewgomas-alfred/mathewgomas.io/contributors_manual/user_support.rst

 #.
 Huion tablets should work on Windows and on Linux, on Mac there might be issues.

 #.
-XP-Pen tablets and other brands can have issues everywhere.
+XP-Pen tablets and the rest of brands can have issues everywhere (on all systems).

 #.
 If someone asks about a tablet to buy, generally a cheaper Wacom or a Huion are the best options as of 2019, if they want to work with Krita. :ref:`list_supported_tablets`.